 I would say those are the more behavioral and cognitive ideas about learning and then those can be extended further in education when we talk about learning we are talking usually more about those cognitive ideas and those constructs and trying to think about really what the representation is in your mind and there is some neuroscience research that’s trying to pin down what is evidence of learning in the brain so you can see do you show different kinds of connectivity in the brain or activation in the brain when doing a task based on what you’ve learned before and so that might be something where you don’t necessarily see big differences in behavior maybe when reading for example.

-When you’re learning a new language and reading a new land a new language you might be able to produce the word that you’re reading through different kinds of strategies and that so the behavior might look the same that you’re pretty in the word but if we were to look at how your brain was approaching that task we might see differences in what parts of the brain you’re recruiting to do that kind of task when you learn different things as you learn more about the language how you want to measure learning is you want to see often can you do something faster can you do it with fewer errors and then like I talked before about generalization.
+When you’re learning a new language and reading a new language you might be able to produce the word that you’re reading through different kinds of strategies and the behavior might look the same that you’re … in the word but if we were to look at how your brain was approaching that task we might see differences in what parts of the brain you’re recruiting to do that kind of task when you learn different things as you learn more about the language how you want to measure learning is you want to see often can you do something faster can you do it with fewer errors and then like I talked before about generalization.
 If you can take what you learned in one situation and apply it to something new but a lot of the tasks I know of that are supposed to be measures of intelligence are more like that last type of learning in like a fluid intelligence task you’re often asked to identify a pattern and how something is changing and so as you go through multiple patterns in a row there are little parts of it that repeat and if you pick up on those parts that repeat you learn that in the test and so then you get better and faster at the end because you’re picking up on what’s kind of cluing you in from one part of the test to another and so I think when we talk about fluid intelligence that ability to pick up on new information and use it for something later part of that fluid intelligence definition which i think is learning but may be learning may be so fluid intelligence is like the pinnacle of learning and the most sophisticated kind of learning but fluid intelligence is usually contrasted with crystallized intelligence which is just sort of your knowledge base crystallized intelligence is more like what I would say is a memory or like your vocabulary is your crystallized intelligence and so it’s unlikely that in the process of doing a test you’re going to gain a lot on that and so that’s why it’s thought that that’s more static and it’s just what you know and so you expect that while you’re testing that there’s no learning happening in the test versus in the fluid intelligence you’re actually looking at how learning is occurring in the test as part of what you’re measuring.

 [AB] Maybe a better way to ask this question would be what’s the difference between measuring crystallized or fluid intelligence?